gisidorv101/osticket-prereqs/README.md

 <img width="557" height="375" alt="Screenshot 2026-08-12 at 4 07 53 PM" src="https://github.com/user-attachments/assets/cc133ed0-51e9-41aa-9ada-3164121ef3d7" />

 We are now going to rename a file to give permissions.
 To do that, we need to go to C:Drive/ inetpub/osTicket/include/ost-sampleconfig.php.
-We are going to change the file name from "ost-sampleconfig.php" to "ost-config.php" and then assign permissions to everyone by clicking Properties/Security/Advanced/Disable Inheritance and add permission
+We are going to change the file name from "ost-sampleconfig.php" to "ost-config.php" and then assign permissions to everyone by clicking Properties/Security/Advanced/Disable Inheritance and add permission, hit apply and ok